Getting to Shin’etsu・Madarao

 Take the Hokuriku shinkansen to Iiyama City, just 110 minutes from Tokyo on the fastest service.
 Then it’s only 30 minutes bus or taxi ride to Madarao from Iiyama station.

-on Saturday night – get ready for an awesome atmosphere!
+The perfect party-to-race ratio!
+That’s the Grinduro motto. on Saturday night – get ready for an awesome atmosphere!

 In short, Grinduro is just what the name suggests: Gravel Road Race + Mountain Bike-Style Enduro = Two different loops of pavement and dirt, where finishing times aren’t based on overall time, but four timed segments.

 The course is a serious affair (2400m of climbing in 80km) but the Grinduro isn’t meant to be a sufferfest.
 We’ve linked together some of our favorite local roads in a quiet corner of Shin'ets Area.

 The course features a mix of surfaces (smooth pavement, gravel and single track)